 - User simulated coverage (usually done through slower ‘UI Tests’)

-There is not one size fits all for test suites.
+There isn’t a one size fits all for test suites.
 So I’m not going to preach on test coverage metrics, the percentage of unit, integration, or UI tests.
 Instead, I’d encourage you to ask yourself the following questions:

 - How confident are we that our quicker-running tests provide enough coverage?